ucl-cssb/StabilityFinder/README.md

 The working directory must contain the following files.
 Each one is described in detail in the section following.
 * input file.xml: The user input file
-* model file: This can take two formats; a cuda file named model.cu of the model that is required to have this name; or an SBML model which can have any name, as long as this is provided in the input_file.xml. cuda-sim will create the .cu file using this SBML model.
+* model file: This can take two formats; a cuda file named model.cu; or an SBML model which can have any name, as long as this is provided in the input_file.xml. cuda-sim will create the .cu file using this SBML model.